Quick Facts

 The Alternative: Fixed Price, Zero Resale Risk

 Different value proposition from resale: you get the specific edition at a predictable price, no authentication uncertainty, no condition risk.
-For display purposes, the comparison is favorable.
+For display purposes, the comparison is favorable — same silhouette and color palette on your shelf, without the resale-market premium or counterfeit risk that scales with edition tier.

 Frequently Asked Questions